colindembovsky/pipelines-as-code/readme.md

 1. Schedules, which allow you to specify cron expressions for scheduling pipeline runs
 1. Pipelines, which allow you to trigger pipelines when other pipelines complete, allowing pipeline chaining

-You can find all the documentation on triggers here: [https://docs.microsoft.com/en-us/azure/devops/pipelines/build/triggers?view=azure-devops&tabs=yaml](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/triggers?view=azure-devops&tabs=yaml)
+You can find all the documentation on triggers [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/triggers?view=azure-devops&tabs=yaml).

 > **TIP**: If you have a small repo that contains only a single application or component, then you probably don't need branch filters.
 Branch filters are much more important for mono repos (that is a repo that contains multiple applications or components).
 If you have all your source in a single repo, then you may still want multiple pipelines that build parts of the repo.
 This is when you should use path filters.